Jac-Zac/My-home-config/README.md

 ###### And then run the command :PlugInstall

-**I suggest to install also** [anaconda](https://docs.anaconda.com/anaconda/install/mac-os/)
+**I suggest to install also** [anaconda](https://docs.anaconda.com/anaconda/install/mac-os/) -> If you do you also have to uncomment 1 line in the .zprofile

 **Other thing I suggest to have the same terminla style and look:**